 FORCE also has a Crown land lease from the Province of Nova Scotia, which allows it to conduct activities at its demonstration site.
 Berth holders at the FORCE site are selected by the Nova Scotia Department of Energy and Mines.

 Each berth holder is responsible for obtaining all permits and approvals for their individual project.
 This includes authorizations and/or reviews from Fisheries and Oceans Canada, Transport Canada, and a review of its environmental effects monitoring program by the Nova Scotia Department of Environment.

 As Canada’s leading test centre for tidal stream energy technology, FORCE has worked to advance marine research in the Bay of Fundy and beyond since 2009 with the first deployment of an OpenHydro turbine.
 In 2014, FORCE installed four subsea power cables, which will enable berth holders to connect to the Nova Scotia electrical grid.

 - Berth B: Rio Fundo Operations Canada Limited

 FORCE provides common infrastructure and permits, including:

-- Subsea power cabling: four 34.5kV cables installed, totaling 11km and 64MW capacity
+- Subsea power cabling: four 34.5kV cables installed, totalling 11km and 64MW capacity

 - Substation: 30MW transformer and turbine control bays